claygod/coffer/README.md

 # Coffer

-Simple ACID* key-value database.
-At medium or even low `latency` provides a large `throughput` without sacrificing ACID database properties.
-The database makes it possible to create record headers at its discretion and use them as transactions.
-The maximum size of the stored data is limited by the size of the computer's RAM.
+Simply ACID* key-value database.
+At the medium or even low `latency` it tries to provide greater `throughput` without losing the ACID properties of the database.
+The database provides the ability to create record headers at own discretion and use them as transactions.
+The maximum size of stored data is limited by the size of the computer's RAM.

 *is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.

 Properties:
 - Great throughput